 Price: 4.50 USD

 This SEGA-themed arcade center has been a popular destination among kids and adults in Tokyo’s Odaiba.
 Tokyo Joypolis features three floors of 3D and virtual reality attractions alongside typical arcade games.
 Attractions include epic jungle-themed simulators, exciting roller coasters, mystery and shooting attractions, as well as a snowboarding ride.
-Several events also take place here, while visitors may explore the surroundings, that include a ferris wheel, a giant unicorn Gundam statue, and an interactive science museum.
+Several events also take place at this Tokyo roller coaster park, while visitors may explore the surroundings, that include a ferris wheel, a giant unicorn Gundam statue, and an interactive science museum.

 Tokyo Joypolis Passport Ticket